-The Trauma and Anxiety Recovery Program (TARP) offers clinical and research services to individuals suffering from various anxiety disorders, including post-traumatic stress disorder (PTSD), phobias, obsessive-compulsive disorder (OCD), panic disorder, and other anxiety-related problems.
+The Trauma and Anxiety Recovery Program (TARP) offers research services to individuals suffering from various anxiety disorders, including post-traumatic stress disorder (PTSD), and related concerns.

 Syreese Fuller is the Lead Research Coordinator and can be contacted via email.